Managing and sharing interfaces

 Managing interface share requests

 Periodically, users might reach an interface page that they do not have access to.
 In these cases, those end users will be brought to their Airtable home page and shown a message where they can Request access to the interface.
-When a user makes these requests, base or workspace collaborators with Owner or Creator permissions can manage those requests in several places:
+When a user makes these requests, those requests can be managed in several places:

 A few notes on this function: